Skip to main content

 • the use of remedies as set out in the Act - these are dispute resolution options that are used when someone wants to dispute whether the provision put in place is adequate to support their child’s additional support needs.

-Currently there are 705,874 pupils in public and grant-maintained schools in Scotland.
-Overall, the number of pupils in 2022 with an identified additional support need (ASN) was 241,639 pupils which represents 34.2% of all pupils.
+As of 2022, there were 705,874 pupils in public and grant-maintained schools in Scotland.
+Overall, the number of pupils with an identified additional support need (ASN) was 241,639 pupils which represents 34.2% of all pupils.
 The percentages for mainstream primary and secondary pupils were 28.3% and 40.1% respectively.

-The inquiry will consider how the Education (Additional Support for Learning) (Scotland) Act 2004 has been implemented and how it is working in practice.
+The inquiry aimed to explore how the Education (Additional Support for Learning) (Scotland) Act 2004 had been implemented and how it was working in practice.
 Inquiries into how laws have worked in practice are known as post legislative scrutiny.

 Read the Education (Additional Support for Learning) (Scotland) Act 2004